 The 'use by' date

 You will see 'use by' dates on food that goes off quickly.
-Given the chance, listeria bacteria will grow rapidly in your food, so make sure you store it in the fridge and eat, cook or freeze it by the 'use by' date shown on the label.
+To avoid listeria bacteria growing in food, store in the fridge and eat, cook or freeze it by the 'use by' date on the label.

 Even if the food looks and smells fine, using it after the 'use by' date could put your health at risk.
-Don't take the chance, throw it out.
+Don't take the chance, put it in your food recycling bin.